AaronOwensSE/shiftER/documentation/scrum.md

 The product backlog is informed by the requirements specification document, but items have been reconceptualized to fit the Scrum structure.
 On future projects, I may forego the requirements specification and commit to more direct development of the product backlog.

+During frontend development (sprint 2), I found it useful to build out a set of user stories in order to create a site map that I was confident could be carried forward with minimal changes.
+However, at least for this project, at least for now, I prefer broader feature descriptions for the product backlog and will not be inserting user stories directly.
+They are currently available in a separate markdown file.

 | Feature | Priority |
 |----|----|
 | Database Setup and Model API Completion | High |